 If you are interested in potential development opportunities for revitalization of OTC, continue to visit this page for updates and sign up for the project’s mailing list.

-For questions about the Navy’s contracting process, please contact us by email or phone.
+For questions about the Navy’s contracting process or solicitation, please contact us by email or phone.